DanBuchan/ZCoC/README.md

 However, if someone tells you you are stupid, or wrong.
 Stop.
 Think.
 This is a tricky one.
 Have you considered, that you could be in the wrong, that you are responsible for your own harassment and discrimination?

 If you feel you're not wrong, please, by all means, reply.
 We love discussion!
-Just not here, we want these discussions to stay strictly **ON TOPIC**.
+Just not here or where it relates to how we manage our community, we want these discussions to stay strictly **ON TOPIC**.
 We are confident if you are a level-headed adult (and not a big baby who gets discriminated against), then you will be treated like one.
 Other level-headed adults (like we totally are!) want to hear from you.

 #### Q: Your name is offensive.
 CoC sounds like Cock, and I feel that this is a group of white males that is trying to downplay the seriousness of this issue in our community, and I boycott your movement, and am going to tell others to as well!